jerryjappinen/graphql-unwrap/README.md

 import unwrap from 'graphql-unwrap'
 ```

-#### GraphQL server requirements
+#### Requirements

-For this client-side library to work, your GraphQL API must return a globally unique ID and a type name for each entry.
-These fields are called `id` and `__typename` by default, but you can change this by passing options.
+For this client-side library to work, your GraphQL API must be able to return a globally unique ID and a type name for each entry.
+You must request these fields (`id` and `__typename` by default) in every query.

 # Usage